jaceksanko/jQuery_plugin_animate_fadeIn_fadeOut_subelements/README.md

 })
 ```
 ### Settings defaults
-If you use a plug-in without parameters or do not put one of the parameters, the plugin will set the default parameters:
+If you use a plugin without parameters or do not put one of the parameters, the plugin will set the default parameters:

 ```
 {